firebolt-db/godocs/docs/API-reference/using-async-queries.md

 ## Use a Firebolt Driver

-Use a Firebolt driver to connect to a Firebolt database, authenticate securely, and run sql statements with minimal setup.
-The driver provides built-in methods for running sql statements, handling responses, and managing connections.
+Use a Firebolt driver to connect to a Firebolt database, authenticate securely, and run SQL statements with minimal setup.
+The driver provides built-in methods for running SQL statements, handling responses, and managing connections.
 Only some Firebolt drivers support synchronous queries.
 See the documentation for each driver for specific details on how to submit asynchronous queries programmatically:

 * [Python SDK]({% link Guides/developing-with-firebolt/connecting-with-Python.md %}) &ndash; Firebolt Python SDK
 * [SQLAlchemy]({% link Guides/developing-with-firebolt/connecting-with-sqlalchemy.md %}) &ndash; Firebolt SQLAlchemy adapter